 The terms and conditions for the operation of a charter school are set forth by the governing board of the charter school, and The School Board of Broward County, Florida, in a written contractual agreement that constitutes a school's charter.
 Pursuant to Section 1002.33(8)(b), Florida Statutes, a school's Charter School Agreement may be renewed subject to a program review and provided that none of the statutory grounds for non-renewal have been documented.
-The Superintendent's Charter School Review Committee reviewed and analyzed the charter renewal process from Somerset Academy, Inc., on behalf of Somerset Preparatory Academy Charter School at North Lauderdale - 5003.
+The Superintendent's Charter School Review Committee reviewed and analyzed the charter renewal process from Somerset Academy, Inc., on behalf of Somerset Preparatory Charter High - 5006.

-It is requested that The School Board of Broward County, Florida, approve the renewal of the Charter School Agreement for Somerset Academy, Inc., on behalf of Somerset Preparatory Academy Charter School at North Lauderdale - 5003, for a five-year period.
+It is requested that The School Board of Broward County, Florida, approve the renewal of the Charter School Agreement for Somerset Academy, Inc., on behalf of Somerset Preparatory Charter High - 5006, for a five-year period.
 An Executive Summary is attached which specifies the grounds for the five-year renewal.